qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/develop_how_to.rst

   %{qooxdoo} SDK itself and any additional %{qooxdoo} library or contribution that you use, are equally accessible by the web server.

-  * In the case of contribs referenced through the *contrib://* pseudo protocol in your application configuration, these are downloaded and stored in the download cache directory so make sure this path is included in your considerations.
-Use the :ref:`pages/tool/generator/generator_default_jobs#info` job to find this path on your system.

 * Make sure the relative paths on the web server match those on your file system, e.g. if your app lives on the file system at